 Find out if there are any new opportunities for your business to grow.
-While some businesses are impacted by the COVID-19 pandemic in negative ways, some others are getting new opportunities due to high demand.
+While some impact of businesses are bacuase of the COVID-19 pandemic in negative ways, others are getting new opportunities due to high demand.
 Now that you know that you must adapt to changing consumer behavior, so ask yourself, if there is any solution that you can offer to your customers, to help them deal with difficulties after the circuit breaker.

 4. Reconnect with clients

 You may have lost communication with clients during the circuit breaker period.
 Now is the time to re-establish your relationships with them.
 Make sure that your team follows up on unresponded leads’ inquiries.

 Use HashMicro’s CRM system to help you keep track of your sales progress.
 Are there any unclosed deals?
 Which clients need to followed up immediately?
 When was the last time your sales reps contacted the leads they were handling?
 How was your lead’s response to the quotation you had sent?

 5. Reboot your supply chain